Ensure your address is visible

-In the event of an emergency, every second counts.
-An addressing system allows Emergency Services; fire, police, and ambulance to find your house or business without delay.
-It also improves rural routing or wayfinding for residents and mail delivery and supports phone and utility services.
+In an emergency, every second counts.
+A clear addressing system helps emergency services—fire, police, and ambulance—locate your home or business quickly.
+It also improves rural routing for residents, mail delivery, and supports phone and utility services.

-It is your responsibility to make sure your address is visible.
-By following these General Guidelines on civic addressing and rural addressing you can make sure your address is accurate, represented properly and always clearly visible in accordance with the MD of Taber Addressing Bylaw No 1982.
+It is your responsibility to ensure your address is clearly visible.
+By following the General Guidelines on civic and rural addressing, you can verify that your address is accurate, properly represented, and visible, in accordance with the MD of Taber Addressing Bylaw No 1982.

 Frequently asked questions